Understanding

 Why do I Need In-Building Public Safety Communication System?

-Also known as "signal boosters," Bi-Directional Amplifiers (BDA) and Distributed Antenna Systems (DAS) bring wireless signals from outside your building and amplify them and distribute coverage evenly throughout the structure which enable emergency communications for 1st responders when needed.
+Also known as "signal boosters," Bi-Directional Amplifiers (BDA) and Distributed Antenna Systems (DAS) bring wireless signals from outside your building, amplify them, and distribute coverage evenly throughout the structure, which enables emergency communications for 1st responders when needed.

-Testing and enhancing your building as needed is a requirement set forth in the International Fire Code (IFC) and National Fire Protection Association (NFPA) fire codes and are adopted by local and State jurisdictions throughout the United States.
+Testing and enhancing your building as needed is a requirement outlined in the International Fire Code (IFC) and National Fire Protection Association (NFPA) fire codes, which are adopted by local and State jurisdictions throughout the United States.

-These systems are complex and require proper engineering, design, and installation to ensure they meet code requirements and function reliabiliyty for your specific building needs.
+These systems are complex and require proper engineering, design, and installation to ensure they meet code requirements and function reliably for your specific building needs.

 FIRE CODE